ijperron/EEGAnalysis/README.md

 2. On your local machine, open anaconda shell.
 If you see (base), that means python is active in root environment.

 3. Non-first time users skip to step 4..
-First time users should create new virtual environment: 'conda create --name env3'.
+First time users should create new virtual environment:
+> conda create --name env3

 In this example, env3 is the virutal environment name; it can be named whatever you prefer.

-4. Activate virutal environment: 'conda activate env3'.
+4. Activate virutal environment:
+> conda activate env3

 The terminal should now show (env3) instead of (base) if this worked correctly.

-5. Install eeg-sleep-analysis package: 'pip install eeg-sleep-analysis'
+5. Install eeg-sleep-analysis package:
+> pip install eeg-sleep-analysis

 #### Detailed user instructions
 6. In terminal, navigate to your preferred directory.
-Use 'ls -la' (mac/linux) or 'dir' (windows) to list directory routes.
-Use 'cd *directory routes*' to change directory.
+To list directory routes:
+> ls -la (for mac/linux)
+>
+> dir (for windows)

+To change directory:
+> cd <directory route> (for mac/linux/windows)

-7. Type the command to launch the GUI: 'python -m EEGAnalysis'
+7. Type the command to launch the GUI
+> python -m EEGAnalysis

 8. For a new experiment, create a config.txt file.
 This will be created in your current directory.
 You must open and edit this config file with correct file directories and experiment details.